pandas-dev/pandas/README.md

 pip: command not found
 ```

-Enter the following command and pandas will install:
+Enter the following command and pandas will be installed:

 ```sh
 # or PyPI